Renowned master copper sculptor Kevin Jenkins

 This modern day kid with big ideas was immediately made to learn the ancient way by starting off as a blacksmith.
 Because of this, I had to earn my place in Los Castillo.
 I learned Mayan and Aztec design and inlay of copper, brass, monel, and silver.
 Consequently, I learned what a privilege it was.

 My passion sent me to Santa Clara Del Cobre where consequently, I learned from traditional copper artisans who melt and molded copper, which proved to be yet another invaluable education in the historic way of making copper art.
 In conclusion, these time tested methods are the foundation of how my art is made.
 For these reasons, my artwork has been requested Internationally.

 To really get a feel for how large my Copper Sculptures are, please check out this video that was taken at one of the many shows that I have attended.

 Come learn copper sculpture art, or expand your craft.

 "Renowned master copper sculptor Kevin Jenkins."

-Eric began making copper sculptures in 1974 while still in high school and had spent a portion of one summer training under renowned master copper sculptor Kevin Jenkins.
-His early works were abstracts and wall hangings that he sold for spending money during his high school and college years.
-For the next 17 years, the artwork went onto the back burner as Eric raised a family and pursued a career in the automobile business.
+Eric began making copper sculptures in 1974 while still in high school and as a result, he spent a portion of one summer training under renowned master copper sculptor Kevin Jenkins.
+Thereby, Eric’s early works were abstracts and wall hangings that he sold for spending money during his high school and college years.
+For the next 17 years, Eric raised a family and pursued a career in the automobile business and consequently the artwork went onto the back burner.
 In the late 1990s, he converted part of his barn into a studio and returned to sculpture, this time concentrating on wildlife and images of the sea.